chisomije92/shop-products/README.md

 # Shop-products CRUD App

-This is a basic CRUD app that enables the user to buy, create, update and delete commercial items.
+This is a basic fullstack CRUD app that enables the user to buy, create, update and delete commercial items.

 N.B: More emphasis was placed on the logic part of this project than on the user interface.